Manual handling of loads: Rapid Upper Limb Assessment

-Using the score of each body part posture in group A, locate the score in Table A to assign a Group A Posture Score.
-This score is then added to the Muscle Use Score and the Force/Load Score which assigns the Wrist and Arm Score.
+Using the score of each body part posture in group A, locate the score in table A to assign a group A posture score.
+This score is then added to the muscle use score and the force/load score which assigns the wrist and arm Score.

-Using the score of each body part posture in group B, locate the score in Table b to assign a Group B Posture Score.
-This score is then added to the Muscle Use Score and Force/Load Score which equals the Neck, Trunk, Leg Score.
+Using the score of each body part posture in group B, locate the score in table B to assign a group B posture score.
+This score is then added to the muscle use score and force/load score which equals the neck, trunk, leg score.

-Using Table C, locate the Wrist/Arm score in the Y-axis and the Neck, Trunk, Leg Score on the X-axis to determine the RULA score.
+Using table C, locate the wrist/arm score in the Y-axis and the neck, trunk, leg score on the X-axis to determine the RULA score.
 The RULA score is a numerical value between 1 and 7.
 If the RULA score returns a 1 or 2, the posture is acceptable but if the RULA score is a 7, changes are needed.

-Equipment to Reduce Risk of Injury
+Equipment to reduce risk of injury

 To help mitigate the risk of injury from manual material handling there are devices which can be used to help mitigate some of the risk of manual material handling.

 Exoskeletons

 Exoskeletons are devices which can be used to supplement the human body when completing tasks which require repetitive motions or using strength to complete a job.
-There are two types of exoskeletons: Powered and Passive.
-Powered Exoskeletons are powered using a battery which will supplement the strength needed for lifting materials.
-Passive Exoskeletons are non-powered devices that are focused on a specific muscle group.
+Exoskeletons can be powered or passive.
+Powered exoskeletons are powered using a battery which will supplement the strength needed for lifting materials.
+Passive exoskeletons are non-powered devices that are focused on a specific muscle group.

-Overhead Cranes
+Overhead cranes

-Overhead Cranes or workstation cranes can drastically decrease the exposure to workers for lifting and moving heavy objects.
+Overhead cranes or workstation cranes can drastically decrease the exposure to workers for lifting and moving heavy objects.
 These devices can assist the worker by mechanically lifting, lowering, turning, or moving a heavy object to a different location.

-Handles & Grip Aids
+Handles and grip aids

 When lifting heavy materials, the grip matters.
 By using handles, the grip could drastically change the posture of the lift.
 It can also reduce pressure points while lifting.